Reviews You Can Rely On

 Credit: Jediah Porter

-The Speed Turn is one of the only bindings we tested that combine lateral release, ski/tour mode transition, and heel elevation adjustment into one function.
-This multi-purpose simplicity results in a durable, easy-to-service form.
-On the other hand, other award winners use three different mechanical functions to perform these same three tasks.
-Extra moving parts always raise an eyebrow.
-We like the elegant simplicity of the Speed Turn, and our long-term experience backs this up.
+The Speed Turn was revolutionary 30 years ago when it combined lateral release, a ski-tour mode transition, and heel risers into one function: the rotating heel piece.
+It is still the only product in our test that does so.
+The simplicity of this multi-purpose design results in a durable, easy-to-service tech binding.
+Other award winners in our lineup use two or three different mechanical functions to perform these same three tasks.
+The greater the number of mechanical functions, the more opportunities for failure.
+We have long loved the elegant simplicity of the Speed Turn, and our long-term experience backs this up.

 Should You Buy the Dynafit Speed Turn?